 ASPIRE KCACTF/LORT ARTS LEADERSHIP INTENSIVE

 The KCACTF/LORT ASPIRE Leadership Intensive is designed to cultivate a new generation of artistic and administrative leaders for the American Theatre with a focus on engaging Black, Indigenous, and People of Color (BIPOC) and members of other groups that are consistently underrepresented in the field.
 This diverse national cohort of fellows assembled from all of KCACTF's eight regions will engage in topics concerning equity, diversity, inclusion, and antiracism as well as leadership skills building, investigation of institutional challenges, and professional networking opportunities.

 DESIGN, TECHNOLOGY, AND MANAGEMENT

-Festival 51 offers numerous opportunities in Design, Technology and Management.
+The Festival offers numerous opportunities in Design, Technology and Management.
 Events at the festival include, The Expo, Costume Parade, Portfolio Review, Stage-crew Showdown, and Stage Management.

 One of the many aims of KCACTF is to nurture the next generation of stage directors.
 To attain that goal, there are several opportunities for young directors at the Region 5 Festival to foster their growth as a director no matter their experience level.